- About EDI

 - Latest News

-Southern California provides important habitat and overwintering sites for western monarch butterfly populations, which now number approximately .01% of that which were recorded in the 1980's.
-This is in large part because milkweed, the plant upon which all monarchs depend during the early stages of their lifecycle, is also declining.
+Southern California provides important habitat and overwintering sites for western monarch butterfly populations, which have declined by 95% since the 1980's.
+This is in part because milkweed, the plant upon which all monarchs depend during the early stages of their lifecycle, is also declining.

 In response, a great number of very well-meaning people throughout San Diego County and beyond began growing tropical milkweed.
 This nonnative species of milkweed was readily available at nurseries, had showy flowers, remained green year-round and very successfully attracted monarch butterflies.
 Many gardeners were thrilled to have a plant that attracted monarchs to their yard all year round.
 But at what cost?